SAP/openui5-docs/docs/Demo_Apps_a3ab54e.md

 You can open the apps directly at [Demo Apps](https://openui5.hana.ondemand.com/#demoapps.html).
 You can also download the source files there to have a look at the code.

-We have the following categories of demo apps:

 -   Showcase apps that show you how to use specific controls or features

 -   Apps that are created with our tutorials \(see [Get Started: Setup, Tutorials, and Demo Apps](Get_Started_Setup,_Tutorials,_and_Demo_Apps_8b49fc1.md)\)